Last updated on April 7th, 2021

 - After riding the subway, or touching doors and handrails in public places, wash your hands before touching your face, nose, ears, eyes, or mouth.

 - Wash your hands with soap and water often.
 Wash them for at least 20 seconds, especially before eating or handling food.
-Alcohol-based sanitizer with at least 60% alcohol is a good substitute if soap and water is not readily available.
+Alcohol-based sanitizer with at least 60% alcohol is a good substitute for not readily available soap and water.

 - Clean your cell phone screen using alcohol wipes regularly.

 - Clean and disinfect other objects that are frequently touched.

 Can You Get Coronavirus from a Credit Card?

 Technically speaking, yes – it is possible to catch coronavirus from a credit card.
 The CDC states that the virus spreads mainly from person-to-person contact.
 Respiratory droplets produced when an infected person coughs or sneezes are considered the primary vehicle for the virus’s spread.